Security threats can come from many different sources and their impact on a business can be devastating.

 Some security companies will provide additional value.
 During their mobile patrols, security operatives will check for and report back on any maintenance-related issues they may spot.
 For example, leaks.
 This means businesses can be alerted and take immediate action if it is required.

 How does it work: The security company will hold a set of keys to your property.
 They will be held in either a secure device on your premises, or externally, depending on your preferences and budget.
-The company will then be listed as the primary key holder with your Alarm Receiving Centre (ARC) and can support you in an emergency situation, such as by responding to an alarm or externally patrolling your premises.
+The company will then be listed as the primary key holder with your Alarm Receiving Centre (ARC) and can support you in an emergency situation, such as by responding to an alarm or patrolling your premises.
+Proof of attendance and a report of all findings will then be forwarded to the customer.
+Urgent issues found will be raised immediately.

 What’s the benefit: The alternative is to have a member of staff respond in an alarm situation and visit the property to check it and ensure it is secure.
 However, there are a number of risks and challenges associated with having a member of staff act as a key holder.
 For example, you need to consider:

 By using a key holding and alarm response service, you can reduce these risks, while taking the pressure and added responsibility off your employees.
 Trained and accredited security personnel will be on call for you 24 hours a day.
-This includes responding quickly to an alarm or patrolling your premises – at Venture we boast an average alarm response time of just 23 minutes within a 36 mile radius.
+This includes responding quickly to an alarm or patrolling your premises – at Venture we boast a company-wide average response time of just 22 minutes.

-How does it work: Mobile security operatives can open and secure your premises for you each working day, or as dictated by your business’ needs.
-This may include unlocking the building for a lone worker, or taking a delivery at short notice on weekends and bank holidays.
+How does it work: Mobile security operatives can open and secure your premises for you, as dictated by your business’ needs.
+This may include unlocking the building for a lone worker or taking a delivery at short notice on weekends and bank holidays.
+Visits to site will be recorded using checkpoints to prove attendance in real time.
+Electronic reports are produced and forwarded to the customer, ensuring you are kept up to date on issues found without the need to be disturbed.
+More urgent issues will be communicated immediately.

 How does it work: Security officers on site can support you with a wide range of manned guarding needs, whether it’s front-of-house and reception duties, or the provision of static checkpoints, access control or control room duties.